Web

 Backups and Restore

-Learn how full-instance encrypted backups and restore workflows operate in Secryn.
+Learn how full-instance backup and restore workflows operate in Secryn.

 Backups and Restore

-Backups in Secryn allow you to securely export the entire instance state and restore it when needed.
-All backups are full-instance, encrypted, and designed for disaster recovery and compliance use cases.
+Backups in Secryn allow you to export the entire instance state and restore it when needed.
+Backup data is protected using application-level encryption with secure key handling and is designed for disaster recovery and compliance use cases.

 Backups are available under Admin -> Backups.